ckleoni/DataSciencePortfolio/README.md

-# Data Science Portfolio by Costa Kleoni
+# Costa Kleoni's Data Science Portfolio
 A collection of work from personal projects, academic coursework, and Kaggle competitions.